 These controls curtail the availability of goods and technology and other support that could contribute to missile proliferation.
 U.S. export controls on specific types of missile-related equipment and technology, in coordination with other supplier countries, limit the proliferation of missile systems and related technology.
 These controls complement U.S. and international nuclear, chemical, and biological nonproliferation efforts by blocking the development of unmanned delivery systems for WMD.
 These controls provide U.S. support to the collective effort of the MTCR to address mounting international concern regarding missile proliferation.

 1. Probability of Achieving the Intended Foreign Policy Purpose.
-The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the limited foreign availability of these MT-controlled items from other countries; and that the foreign policy purpose has been in part achieved through international or multilateral negotiations.
-Although some controlled items are available from other countries, cooperation among the United States, its MTCR partners, and other like-minded countries, many of which are major producers of the items under control, has hindered the efforts of proliferators to develop or acquire militarily effective missiles.
+The Secretary has determined that these controls are likely to achieve the intended foreign policy purpose, in light of other factors, including the limited foreign availability of these MT-controlled items, and that the foreign policy purpose cannot fully be achieved through negotiations or other alternative means.
+The controls at issue have been in part achieved through international or multilateral negotiations.
+Although some controlled items are available from other countries, cooperation among the United States , its MTCR partners, and other like-minded countries, many of which are major producers of the items under control, has hindered the efforts of proliferators to develop or acquire militarily effective missiles.
 The Secretary has determined that extending these controls is likely to limit the spread of missile delivery systems.

 2. Compatibility with Foreign Policy Objectives.
 The Secretary has determined that these controls are compatible with U.S. foreign policy objectives and that the extension of these controls will not have any significant adverse foreign policy consequences.
 Halting the spread of missiles and related equipment and technology worldwide is a key U.S. national security and nonproliferation objective.
 Missile technology export controls are consistent with, and contribute to, achieving this objective.
 U.S. membership in the MTCR complements existing nuclear, chemical, and biological nonproliferation policies by curbing the spread of missile technology and equipment for the delivery of WMD.